cometbft/cometbft/PHILOSOPHY.md

 * The creation of O(N) one-off goroutines is generally technical debt that needs to get addressed sooner than later.
 Avoid creating too many goroutines as a patch around incomplete concurrency design, or at least be aware of the debt and do not invest in the debt.
-On the other hand, Tendermint is designed to have a limited number of peers (e.g. 10 or 20), so the creation of O(C) goroutines per O(P) peers is still O(C\*P=constant).
+On the other hand, CosmosBFT is designed to have a limited number of peers (e.g. 10 or 20), so the creation of O(C) goroutines per O(P) peers is still O(C\*P=constant).
 * Use defer statements to unlock as much as possible.
 If you want to unlock sooner,